While refuge has multiple forms and multiple meanings, it is necessary in these difficult times. Cyndi Lee explores what it means to take refuge.

 True refuge isn’t really a place or a person unless that place is the goodness inside you, and the person is you.
 Taking refuge is not about escaping from difficult mind-states.
 It’s about being able to trust that you have the resources within you to fully inhabit your life.

-For this Lion’s Roar Weekend Reader, I’ve picked three articles meant to help you consider what refuge might mean to you.
+I’ve picked three articles meant to help you consider what refuge might mean to you.
 Thanks for reading.

 —Cyndi Lee, guest editor